Reactive monitoring starts with checking the availability and the response time of vital services such as

-Turning received traps from External Events windows into alerts is easy, the program will create a new node if it is not defined in the Atlas yet.
-This process simply creates the alert by trap OID.
+Turning received traps from External Events windows into alerts is easy.
+The program will create a new node if it is not defined in the Atlas yet.
+This process creates the alert by trap OID.
 You can also define more complex alerts by filtering certain trap variables.

 SNMP v3 protocol uses a different model for notifications than earlier SNMP versions.
-You need to define a proper authentication profile first, since they have to be decoded using a password and valid encryption settings.
+First, you have to define a proper authentication profile since they have to be decoded using a password and valid encryption settings.

 Read more in Receiving SNMPv3 Notifications

 As the switches are a vital part of your network, monitoring their performance is unquestionable.
-Monitoring of switch interfaces allows for bandwidth monitoring.
+The monitoring of switch interfaces allows for bandwidth monitoring.

-On the picture above you can see Monitoring Packs added automatically to a switch device.
+In the picture above, you can see Monitoring Packs added automatically to a switch device.

 You can control interface monitoring by the policy.
 By default, NetCrunch monitors all active interfaces.
 You can create your own policy and monitor only selected interfaces.